Dust evolution in zoom-in cosmological simulations of galaxy formation: Results: Comparison with Observations

-The metallicity dependence of D/G and Small/Large ratios shown in the right panels of Figs. \ref{fig:prof_D} and \ref{fig:prof_sl} are instead constructed as follows, again reproducing as much as possible the procedure used for the data.
-We first compute the metallicity (Z) in each 2D pixel, namely the ratio between total gas metal per pixel and total gas mass per pixel.
-Then with these values we build the Z gradient for each galaxy, associating to each radial ring the mean Z of all pixels that fall within the ring.
-At this point we have, for each radial bin, a mean value of D/G, Small/Large and Z, which are the quantities plotted in the right hand panels of Figs. \ref{fig:prof_D} and \ref{fig:prof_sl}.
+The gas metallicity dependence of D/G and Small/Large mass ratios shown in the right panels of Figs. \ref{fig:prof_D} and \ref{fig:prof_sl} are instead constructed as follows, again reproducing as much as possible the procedure used for the data.
+We first compute the gas (excluding dust) metallicity (Z) in each 2D pixel, namely the ratio between total gas metal per pixel and total gas mass per pixel.
+Then with these values we build the Z gradient for each galaxy, associating to each radial ring the mean Z of all pixels that fall within the ring\footnote{The model gas metallicity we show considers all the gas particles in the pixels without any weight.
+However, since observed metallicities are obtained by means of spectroscopic observations if HII regions, we also checked that the differences introduced by considering only the multi-phase star-forming particles or weighting the ring mean by the SFR in each pixel are negligible.}.
+At this point we have, for each radial bin, a mean value of D/G, Small/Large (in mass) and Z, which are the quantities plotted in the right hand panels of Figs. \ref{fig:prof_D} and \ref{fig:prof_sl}.
 Horizontal and vertical error bars in these figures cover the full dispersion of the 6 different D/G, Small/Large and Z values we obtain per radial bin.

 The general agreement of the model relationships at $z=0$ with those inferred from observations, albeit with substantial modelling, is remarkable, both for the gradients as well as for the normalization.
 The agreement is better when considering the higher resolution runs C5, but the differences between C6 and C5 are moderate.
 As for the surface density profiles, shown in Fig. \ref{fig:prof_sigma}, they seem to be slightly overproduced particularly in the external regions by up to $\sim 0.3$ dex, due to a shallower gradient than the "observed" one.
 Our possible overproduction of dust can be likely related to the shallow increase of the SFR at $z\lesssim 1$ in the simulated galaxy.
 Indeed the agreement with the surface density data is very good for the model at $z=1$, where the disk structure of the model galaxy is already well developed, but before the later rise of the SF activity.
 This latter feature of our simulation is to some extent undesirable, with respect to the common wisdom on the star formation history of disk galaxies.
 It was already present in most recent MUPPI runs starting from the same initial condition but not including dust evolution \citep[see Figure 3 in][]{valentini19}.